Crack detection by holomorphic neural networks and transfer-learning-enhanced genetic optimization: Conclusions

 \section{Conclusions}

-The present work presents a new strategy for detecting cracks in 2D solids based on strain sensor data.
-Following previous studies, crack detection is formulated as an inverse problem and solved using genetic optimization.
-The novelty lies in the evaluation of the model response at each generation.
-Specifically, the solution to the corresponding plane elasticity problem is expressed in terms of two holomorphic potentials, which are found by training two HNNs.
+A physics-informed machine learning framework based on holomorphic neural networks is introduced for detecting cracks in two-dimensional solids from strain or displacement data.
+Crack detection is formulated as an inverse problem and solved using genetic optimization.
+At each generation, the fitness function is evaluated by expressing the solution to the corresponding elasticity problem in terms of two holomorphic potentials, which are subsequently found by training two HNNs.
 As the potentials automatically satisfy equilibrium and traction-free conditions along the crack faces, the training proceeds quickly based solely on the boundary conditions.
 Training efficiency is further improved by splitting the genetic algorithm into long-range and short-range stages, enabling the use of transfer learning in the latter.

 The new strategy has been assessed through three benchmark tests.
 The results show that an optimal number of epochs exists for training the HNNs, which provides a balance between accuracy and computational cost and thereby yields the best overall performance.
 The proposed strategy has also been compared with the reference approach, in which XFEM is used to compute the model response.
 Using the requirement of identical stress-field representation accuracy to determine both the HNN architecture and the XFEM mesh size, the proposed method is found to be between 7 and 23 times faster than the standard XFEM-based approach.
 This improvement arises partly from the more efficient two-stage search mechanism, and partly from the more rapid evaluation of the model response enabled by transfer learning.
+Furthermore, the proposed strategy appears to exhibit greater robustness to strain measurement noise than the standard XFEM-based approach.